smk291/ts/README.md

 # Description

 The app I wrote takes three sides as inputs and returns whether the triangle is equilateral, isosceles or scalene.
-The app does a couple of additional things: it warns the user if the inputs aren't valid lengths; it warns if the lengths can't comprise a valid, flat, 2d triangle; and if the lengths do comprise a valid triangle, the app graphs the triangle and labels the coordinates of its vertices.
+The app does a couple of additional things: it warns the user if the inputs aren't valid lengths; it warns if the lengths can't form a valid, flat, 2d triangle; and if the lengths do comprise a valid triangle, the app graphs the triangle and labels the coordinates of its vertices.

 # Discussion: